 Automate, Or Else?

 Adding DKIM, SPF, DMARC or BIMI to a single domain takes just a few minutes.
 But applying them across all the domains in an organization's email ecosystem can be cumbersome, error-prone, and costly—especially when you're talking about thousands of domains across umpteen divisions and third-party email partners.
-Large organizations are advised to avoid a go-it-alone approach by using solutions such as Agari Brand Protection.
+Large organizations are advised to avoid a go-it-alone approach by using solutions such as Agari DMARC Protection.